Mario & Sonic at the Rio 2016 Olympic Games: Development

 The game was first revealed on the Japanese Nintendo Direct website on May 30, 2015.
 Like the previous games, the game was officially licensed by the International Olympic Committee.
 Both versions of the game released worldwide in 2016.
 An arcade edition of the game was also announced by Sega, which was released in Japan in 2016.
 It was released in North America and Europe on June 24, 2016, alongside the Wii U version.
+Both versions of the game were delisted from the Nintendo eShop on December 26, 2017.

 Reception

 On the review aggregator Metacritic, both the 3DS and Wii U versions of the game received "mixed or average" scores of 60 (based on 30 critics) and 65 (based on 26 critics) respectively.
 The game was criticised for being too similar to past installments of the Mario & Sonic series.
 Nintendo World Report gave the Wii U version a 7/10, stating "While the limited amount of events are the major downer here, I had fun playing them alone or with friends".
+In Japan, four critics from Famitsu gave the game a total score of 30 out of 40.

 Stuart Andrews of TrustedReviews gave the Wii U version a 7/10, stating, "It’s every bit as shallow and silly as previous titles, taking on a broad range of disciplines without ever really mastering any.
 Yet, if you’re looking for a fun game to play with the family then it’s one of the most enjoyable I’ve played this year."